nuviofreelancers/umurava_hackthon_april/README.md

 ### Production Deployment

-#### Backend → Railway (or Render)
+#### Backend → Render

 1. Push your backend code to a GitHub repository.
-2. Create a new project on [Railway](https://railway.app) and connect the repo.
+2. Create a new Web Service on [Render](https://render.com) and connect the repo.
-3. Set the following environment variables in the Railway dashboard:
+3. Set the following environment variables in the Render dashboard:

 ```
 PORT=3000